 Prior to joining Oxford, Sean had been the Head Coach of the successful British Lightweight Rowing Team and a Team GB Olympic coach.
-He also won two Boat Races for Cambridge as one of the coaches in 1993 and 1994.
+He also won two Boat Races for Cambridge in 1993 and 1994.

 OXFORD MEN'S PRESIDENT

 TASSILO VON MUELLER